nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 109
 00:07:02,058 --> 00:07:07,815
-[SPEAKER_06]: I think he's going to restart the service at nine, so we'll see how that looks at it.
+[SPEAKER_06]: I think he's going to restart the service at nine, so we'll see how that looks then.
 [SPEAKER_02]: Okay.

 110